COVID-19 Updates: Taking steps to return to normal.

 - conducting and participating in mediations.

-In the area of administrative law, Janet has acted as a single member appellate tribunal in a particular administrative regime since 2008 and is herself counsel to a number of administrative tribunals.
+In the area of administrative law, Ms. Alexander-Smith has acted as a single member appellate tribunal in a particular administrative regime since 2008 and is herself counsel to a number of administrative tribunals.

 - Member, Law Society of Alberta

 - Member, Canadian Bar Association